Rock Radio Scrapbook

 Brady left CFTR briefly in 1978 for a stint at KOPA Phoenix, returning two months later.
 His final show at CFTR the second time around was on Wednesday, August 12, 1981.

 Brady left for CJCL Metro 1430, the former CKFH, where he was morning man and program director.
-After a brief stay there, Brady had stints in Calgary and Winnipeg before returning to the Toronto market at country station CFGM.
+After a couple of years there, Brady had stints in Calgary and Winnipeg.
+In 1990, he returned to the Toronto market at country station CFGM in 1990, just before that station CHOG with a Top 40 format.
 Brady later worked in Los Angeles and Ford Worth, Texas.
-His career began in his hometown of Toledo, Ohio in 1964, and included a stop at CKLW Windsor/Detroit in 1968.
-He retired from radio in June, 2008 after returning to Toledo at WRQN-FM.
+His career began in his hometown of Toledo, Ohio, in 1964, and included a stop at CKLW Windsor/Detroit in 1968.
+He retired from radio in June 2008 after returning to Toledo at WRQN-FM.

 We have Jim Brady's final CFTR show (the second time around).
 You'll also hear the voices of newscaster Mike Robbins and deejay George Hamberger, who came on each day at 10:00 a.m., right after Brady signed off with "come get me mother, I'm through!"